 - Flexible Platform.
 We broaden our addressable market by delivering our platform through iOS, Android, Mac and PC applications as well as through an internet browser.
 Across all channels we deliver a user interface that is intuitive, uniquely navigable and efficient. - Seamless Process.
 Our processes are fully digitalized and seamless.
-We enable an online account opening application to be completed in as little as five minutes, simple account transfer, and margin financing which is accessible on-demand across international markets. - Intelligible Market Insights.
+We enable an online account opening application to be completed in as little as five minutes, simple account transfer, and margin financing which is accessible on-demand across international markets.
+We also offer various fund transfer methods and enable bank-to-brokerage fund transfer to be completed in as little as ten minutes. - Intelligible Market Insights.
 We offer free or low-cost real-time market data as well as unique features, such as information about institutional trading volumes and trading order flows.
-We aggregate research

-- and news from media partners, contributing authors and our in-house staff.
+We aggregate research and news from media partners, contributing authors and our in-house staff.
 The information and perspectives we subsequently provide to our users are insightful and targeted enough to be useful to our experienced investors, yet articulated clearly enough for first-time investors. - Social Connectivity.
 We help to demystify investing by fostering an ecosystem, connecting users, investors and companies.
 We invite users to ask questions and exchange, ideas through our social functions while companies can use our interactive tools, including live broadcasts, to communicate directly with investors.
-As of September 30, 2018, approximately 1.5 million users, including 80% of our clients, had participated in our social communities.
-Importantly, we have witnessed as social connectivity drives increased engagement; in September 2018, on average, a socially active client, defined as a client who traded on our platform and visited our NiuNiu Community at least ten days during the month, traded 50 times, while a non-socially active client, defined as a client who traded on our platform at least once and visited our NiuNiu Community less than ten days during the month, traded 20 times.
+As of December 31, 2018, approximately 1.6 million users, including 80% of our clients, had participated in our social communities.
+Importantly, we have witnessed as social connectivity drives increased engagement; in December 2018, on average, a socially active client, defined as a client who traded on our platform and visited our NiuNiu Community at least ten days during the month, traded 51.7 times, while a non-socially active client, defined as a client who traded on our platform at least once and visited our NiuNiu Community less than ten days during the month, traded 22.3 times.

 The merits of our user experience sum to a remarkably inviting platform devoid of jargon or barriers to making informed investing decisions efficiently, and driving a 98% user satisfaction rate according to internal surveys in the first half of 2018.
-In September 2018, we had 481,776 MAUs and 169,598 average DAUs, an increase of 96.4% and 106.3% from the same month of 2017, respectively.
-In September 2018, users who were active on a daily basis spent an average of 26 minutes per trading day through our Futu NiuNiu platform in our mobile application, compared to an average of 20 minutes per trading day in September 2017.
+In December 2018, we had 374,692 MAUs and 151,700 average DAUs, an increase of 23.0% and 36.5% from the same month of 2017, respectively.
+In December 2018, users who were active on a daily basis spent an average of 24.1 minutes per trading day on our Futu NiuNiu platform.
 By enriching the content of our platform as well as our user experience, we expect these levels of engagement to further grow, driving our ability to deepen client relationships over time.